Minnesota Weather: Historic December Storm Brings 2 Possible Tornadoes

 “Here in the Twin Cities metro, crews are going to staff up around midnight,” Meyer said.
 “We could also see some debris on roadways.
 That commute in the morning could be challenging.”

-As of late Wednesday night, Xcel Energy says more that 7,000 customers are without power, with 5,800 of those in southeastern part of the state.
+As of late Wednesday night, Xcel Energy said more that 7,000 customers were without power, with 5,800 of those in southeastern part of the state.

-Now that the storm has passed, it’s all about the wind, which is going to pick up in the overnight hours.
-A Wind Warning will be in effect overnight for much of Minnesota, and a Winter Storm Warning will be in effect for much of northern Minnesota.
+Strong winds continued into Thursday, with gusts around 40 mph across the state.
+A Wind Warning will be in effect through 6 a.m. for much of Minnesota, and a Winter Storm Warning will be in effect for much of northern Minnesota.

+About 1-3 inches will fall north of Interstate 94, and the Twin Cities may get a quick dusting, too.
+Snow showers should wrap up by the afternoon.

 A possible tornado struck northwest of Albert Lea in Hartland just after 7 p.m., while another unconfirmed one hit just southwest of Wabasha.
 There are reports of heavy damage to a bank and several homes in Hartland, where winds topped 85 mph.
 There were no reported injuries.